Calls for expressions of interest

 • A cross-cutting framework on youth and women.

-COLEAD will preferentially involve service providers with consultants based in partner-countries , with a specific emphasis on ACP countries, from which the beneficiaries of the programmes are requesting support, in order to ensure that the characteristics of the operators concerned and their environment are considered rapidly and effectively.
+COLEAD will preferentially involve service providers whose consultants are based in partner-countries, from which the partner-beneficiaries of the programmes are requesting support, in order to ensure that the characteristics of the operators concerned and their environment are considered rapidly and effectively.
 This concern for the increasing involvement of local expertise is an integral part of COLEAD’s intervention logic.

 Type of activities